WHAT DOES INTERNATIONAL WOMEN’S DAY SIGNIFY?

 As I realized International Women’s Day was nearing, it dawned on me that I was not exactly sure of where this all began.
 So I started to do a little digging because if I was pondering this I figured it may have crossed the minds of others as well.
 Amusingly enough it all started from a labor movement for women in New York City.

 Theresa Malkiel, a Russian born female factory worker, saw the injustice in how working women were treated.
 Unhappy and committed to change, this American labor activist became an integral part of the movement for equality.
-Alongside Malkiel, 15,000 Woman marched through New York City demanding shorter working hours, better pay and the right to vote in February of 1909.
-She founded National Woman’s Day, creating the catalyst for all women’s rights to follow.
+15,000 women marched through New York City demanding shorter working hours, better pay and the right to vote in February of 1909 with Malkiel supporting them alongside.
+She founded National Woman’s Day, creating the catalyst for women’s rights to follow.

 Over centuries of struggling for parity and justice, International Women’s day now represents a combined union of experiences throughout the world for women.
 This day has become a date to honor how far women have come in society, in politics and in economics.
 It has also become a day to raise awareness and help nations worldwide eliminate discrimination against women.
 Focusing on helping all women gain full and equal participation in global development, it has played a significant role in educating and unifying.